LluisMorey/Titanic/README.md

 • Model Tunning other models such as Logistic Regression, Stochastic Gradient Decent, k-Nearest Neighbor and Linear SVC

-• Compare the notebook with other Kaggle users to see what approach they have follow.
+• Compare the notebook with other Kaggle users to see what approach they have followed.